 Letters of Guy Hatfield

-Guy Hatfield was a magician from Kansas City, Missouri who made his living by traveling throughout the midwest.
+Guy Hatfield was a magician from Kansas City, Missouri who made his living by traveling throughout the Midwestern United States.
 This collection contains some of the letters he wrote to his wife, Nell, while on the road from October 1889 to March 1892.

 - Hatfield, Guy (Author, Person)